a2ankitrai/2KX7/Arbit/Cache.md

 Cache memory, also called CPU memory, is random access memory (RAM) that a computer microprocessor can access more quickly than it can access regular RAM.
 This memory is typically integrated directly with the CPU chip or placed on a separate chip that has a separate bus interconnect with the CPU.

+Most programs use very few resources once they have been opened and operated for a time, mainly because frequently re-referenced instructions tend to be cached.
+This explains why measurements of system performance in computers with slower processors but larger caches tend to be faster than measurements of system performance in computers with faster processors but more limited cache space.

 Caching is the technique of storing a copy of data temporarily in rapidly-accessible storage media (also known as memory) local to the CPU and separate from bulk storage, has been around for as long as computing itself.

+## Cache memory levels explained

+Cache memory is fast and expensive.
+Traditionally, it is categorized as "levels" that describe its closeness and accessibility to the microprocessor:

+- **Level 1 (L1)** cache is extremely fast but relatively small, and is usually embedded in the processor chip (CPU).

+- **Level 2 (L2)** cache is often more capacious than L1; it may be located on the CPU or on a separate chip or coprocessor with a high-speed alternative system bus interconnecting the cache to the CPU, so as not to be slowed by traffic on the main system bus.

+- **Level 3 (L3)** cache is typically specialized memory that works to improve the performance of L1 and L2.
+It can be significantly slower than L1 or L2, but is usually double the speed of RAM.
+In the case of multicore processors, each core may have its own dedicated L1 and L2 cache, but share a common L3 cache.
+When an instruction is referenced in the L3 cache, it is typically elevated to a higher tier cache.

 ## Cache algorithms